How can I make my lab greener?

 - If your lab does not require a full freezer, consider sharing freezer space with a nearby lab to save energy.

-- Join the Freezer Challenge!
+- Freezer Challenge

-- The International Laboratory Freezer Challenge is open to any lab looking to increase their energy efficiency while participating in friendly competition!
+- The annual International Laboratory Freezer Challenge is open to any lab looking to increase their energy efficiency while participating in friendly competition!

 - Freezer Clean Outs